Azure-Samples/confidential-container-samples/confidential-big-data-spark/README.md

 Confidential data analytics in this context is meant to imply: **_"run analytics on PII data with peace of mind against data exfiltration"_** - this includes potential `root`-level access breach both internally (rogue Cluster Admin) or externally (system compromise).

-Confidential data analytics helps meet your high security and confidentiality needs by removing the untrusted parties from computation like cloud operator, service/guest admins.
-This execution helps meet your data compliance needs using state-of-the-art hardware.
+Confidential data analytics helps meet your high security zero trust deployment architecture with confidential computing assurances by removing the untrusted parties from computation like cloud operator, service/guest admins, other containers in the same VM node etc. This execution helps meet your data compliance needs using state-of-the-art hardware.

 ### Goal

-Demonstrate how to run **end-to-end Confidential Data Analytics** on Azure (presumably on PII/trade sensistive data), leveraging [Azure SQL Always Encrypted with Secure Enclaves](https://docs.microsoft.com/en-us/sql/relational-databases/security/encryption/always-encrypted-enclaves?view=sql-server-ver15) as the database, and containerized **Apache Spark** on [Intel SGX-enabled Azure machines](https://docs.microsoft.com/en-us/azure/confidential-computing/confidential-computing-enclaves) for analytics workloads.
+Demonstrate how to run **end-to-end Confidential Data Analytics** on Azure (presumably on PII/trade sensitive data), leveraging [Azure SQL Always Encrypted with Secure Enclaves](https://docs.microsoft.com/en-us/sql/relational-databases/security/encryption/always-encrypted-enclaves?view=sql-server-ver15) as the database, and containerized **Apache Spark** on [Intel SGX-enabled Azure machines](https://docs.microsoft.com/en-us/azure/confidential-computing/confidential-computing-enclaves) running as confidential containers for analytics workloads.

 ### Key points